rollbar/docs/tools/logentries.md

-## Sending Logentries alerts to Rollbar
+# Sending Logentries Alerts to Rollbar

 If you use [Logentries](https://logentries.com), you can set up alerts to report to Rollbar.
 For example, you can create an tag matching